rust-lang/reference/src/introduction.md

 See the [scope chapter] for a detailed explanation of what constitutes the Reference.

-## Rust releases

-Rust has a new language release every six weeks.
-The first stable release of the language was Rust 1.0.0, followed by Rust 1.1.0 and so on.
-Tools (`rustc`, `cargo`, etc.) and documentation ([Standard library], this book, etc.) are released with the language release.

-The latest release of this book, matching the latest Rust version, can always be found at <https://doc.rust-lang.org/reference/>.
-Prior versions can be found by adding the Rust version before the "reference" directory.
-For example, the Reference for Rust 1.49.0 is located at <https://doc.rust-lang.org/1.49.0/reference/>.

 ## What *The Reference* is not

 This book does not serve as an introduction to the language.
 Background familiarity with the language is assumed.
 A separate [book] is available to help acquire such background familiarity.